isabelrem/2023-Software-Development-Assessment/UserGuide.md

-# Reccommended usage
+# Reccommended usage: Running PanelSearch in a Docker container
 *WARNING: Please ask Isabel to turn on the cloud-based SQL database before attempting to run code.
 Alternatively, use MySQL Workbench to manually create a database and modify the code to run locally.*

-## Running the app in a Docker container
 *WARNING: BED files will save within Docker container and database only.
 BED files will not save locally.*

 Users should git clone the repository to their local machine, and navigate into the top level of the repository (2023-Software-Development-Assessment/)

-### Setting up using the setup.sh script
+## Setting up using the setup.sh script
 To setup the app and to run it for the first time, users should run the following code in the top level of the repository:

     ./setup.sh